 They can eat a lot, they would eat all day if you let them.
 Limit feeding to an amount that they can easily finish in a couple of minutes each day.

-There aren’t any specific diseases that this species are prone to, but that doesn’t mean they won’t get ill at some point.
+There aren’t any specific diseases that these species are prone to, but that doesn’t mean they won’t get ill at some point.

 Most diseases give off signs, some are more obvious than others.
 For example, the common Ichthyophthirius multifiliis parasite (generally known as “ich”) causes small white dots around the body.